Calling It: Nail Crowns Will Become the Most Elegant Mani Trend of 2025

 - If you're using gel polish, follow a similar format: "Pop that gem right into the uncured gel, cure it, outline it with a little more gel, then cure again," she explains.
 It's important to add your second layer of gel around the gemstones, not on top of them, as a top layer of gel will dull the jewels' facets.

-In terms of colors, feel free to go as minimal or bright as you please.
-A silver crown is always elegant, or you could opt for an array of colorful sparkles.
-Kandalec herself is partial to an Elphaba-Glinda moment ("Pink and green are just beautiful colors together, anyway," she shares) or a bold pink-and-black combo.
+In terms of colours, feel free to go as minimal or bright as you please.
+A silver crown is always elegant, or you could opt for an array of colourful sparkles.
+Kandalec herself is partial to an Elphaba-Glinda moment ("Pink and green are just beautiful colours together, anyway," she shares) or a bold pink-and-black combo.

-"I'm someone that really likes colors that are next to each other on the color wheel—like blue and green, green and purple, red and yellow, pink and purple," she continues.
+"I'm someone that really likes colours that are next to each other on the colour wheel—like blue and green, green and purple, red and yellow, pink and purple," she continues.
 "I think those together are really subtle, and they can be really chic as well."
 No matter which gems you choose, keep your base polish nude so those sparkles can really make an impact.

 More Nail Crown Ideas to Try